Federal Ministry of Economics Rejects State Funds for Nexperia in Hamburg Due to Chinese Connections: The Nexperia Case and Germany’s China Policy

 The money should have helped the company to develop energy-saving chips for its plant in Hamburg-Lokstedt.
 They are intended to extend the range of e-cars and reduce the size of chargers for electronic items.
 The project was planned with several partners, including an institute from the Fraunhofer Association.

-But after Nexperia ended up on the provisional funding list in December 2021, the federal government embarked on a new course in China.
+But following Nexperia ended up on the provisional funding list in December 2021, the federal government embarked on a new course in China.
 In the case of strategic goods such as chips in particular, Berlin is attempting to push back Chinese influence.

->>Read here: How Habeck’s skepticism about Nexperia grew
+>>Read here: How Habeck’s skepticism regarding Nexperia grew

 The People’s Republic, on the other hand, is attempting to take over the global semiconductor markets, orchestrated by the state.
-Berlin fears that in the event of a possible attack on Taiwan, China could use the chips for blackmail in order to keep the West from imposing sanctions.
+Berlin fears that in the event of a possible attack on Taiwan, China might use the chips for blackmail in order to keep the West from imposing sanctions.

 At the same time, however, the Nexperia case is fueling the debate as to whether Germany’s new China policy is focusing too much on demarcation.